Please note: If you decide to purchase a product through a link on the site, we may earn a commission without additional cost to you. Learn More >

 The AeroPress is an excellent portable coffee maker that doesn’t cost an arm and a leg.
-This brewer is worshiped by coffee geeks the world over due to the ability to tweak various ratios, different brew methods, and of course its portability.
+This brewer is worshiped by Bean Ground and coffee geeks the world over due to the ability to tweak various ratios, different brew methods, and of course its portability.

 If you’ve ever wondered if there is a difference between the inverted vs. the normal AeroPress brewing method you’re in luck because I’m about the lift the lid on the pros and cons of both of these popular AeroPress techniques.
 While the differences between the two brewing methods are pretty minor, there are definitely differences.